Bleala/Vdirsyncer-DOCKERIZED/README.md

 **Attention:** It is not recommended to use `AUTODISCOVER=true` by default, if you have never used *Vdirsyncer* before!
 If you set it to true, it will automatically accept everything `Vdirsyncer` asks, so don't ruin your calender/contacts structure! **Use it only if you know what you are doing!**

-For first time use i recommend running `docker exec -it vdirsyncer vdirsyncer discover`.
+For first time use I recommend running `docker exec -it vdirsyncer vdirsyncer discover`.
 Maybe you have to say yes/no to a few questions, asked by *Vdirsyncer*. **[READ THE DOCS!](http://vdirsyncer.pimutils.org/en/stable/tutorial.html "Official Documentation")**

 After you ran `docker exec -it vdirsyncer vdirsyncer discover` you can either run `docker exec -it vdirsyncer /bin/bash -c "vdirsyncer metasync && vdirsyncer sync"` or, if you have not set `AUTOSYNC=true`, set it to *true* and restart the container with `docker compose restart`.
 If you already set it to true, you can just wait until the cronjob runs or, as i said, run `docker exec -it vdirsyncer /bin/bash -c "vdirsyncer metasync && vdirsyncer sync"` to do it manually once.